Do cats ingest things they shouldn't?

 How is foreign body ingestion diagnosed?

-After obtaining a thorough medical history, your veterinarian will perform a careful physical examination.
-If a foreign body is suspected, abdominal radiographs (X-rays) and ultrasound will be performed.
-Several views or a series of specialized radiographs using contrast material (barium or other radiographic dye) will often be necessary.
-In addition, your veterinarian may recommend blood and urine tests to assess whether the obstruction has compromised your cat’s health or to rule out other causes of vomiting, such as pancreatitis, enteritis, infection, or hormonal diseases (e.g., Addison's disease).
+Your veterinarian will obtain a thorough medical history and perform a careful physical examination.
+If a foreign body is suspected, abdominal X-rays will be performed.
+Several views may be necessary, or a series of specialized X-rays using contrast material (barium or other dye).
+An ultrasound may be required.
+In addition, your veterinarian may recommend blood and urine tests to assess whether the obstruction has compromised your cat’s health or to rule out other causes of vomiting, such as pancreatitis, enteritis, infection, or chronic disease conditions such as kidney disease or diabetes.

 How is an intestinal foreign body treated?

 Exploratory surgery is generally recommended if a foreign body obstruction is diagnosed or suspected.
-Time is critical since an intestinal or stomach obstruction often compromises or cuts the blood supply to these vital tissues.
-If the blood supply is interrupted for more than a few hours, these tissues may become necrotic (die), and irreparable damage or shock may result.
+Time is critical, since an intestinal or stomach obstruction often compromises the blood supply to these vital tissues.
+If the blood supply is interrupted for more than a few hours, these tissues may become necrotic (die), resulting in irreparable damage or shock.
+Strings that get stuck and cut through tissue may require sections of intestine to be removed and re-attached end to end.

 In some instances, the foreign body may be able to pass on its own.
-In this event, your veterinarian may recommend hospitalization of your cat for close observation and to perform follow-up radiographs to track the progress of the foreign object.
-These abnormalities will also require treatment if any clinical signs are related to an underlying condition or if diagnostic testing indicates compromised organ systems.
+In this event, your veterinarian may recommend hospitalization of your cat for close observation and probably intravenous (IV) fluids and will perform follow-up x-rays to track the progress of the foreign object.
+Any abnormalities found on blood testing indicating compromised organ systems will also require treatment.

 What is the prognosis?